×

 Chic Logo

-Published : October 11, 2021 4 mins read Updated On : Mar 22, 2024
+Published : October 11, 2021 3 mins read Updated On : Aug 05, 2024

 Managing PCOS Melasma Tips And Strategies

-Can PCOS increase melanin?
+Can PCOS Increase Melanin?

 PCOS itself does not directly increase melanin production.
 Melanin is responsible for determining skin, hair, and eye color, and its production is primarily influenced by genetic factors.
 However, hormonal imbalances associated with PCOS can lead to changes in the skin, including hyperpigmentation or darkening in certain areas.
 This can occur due to increased insulin levels, which may stimulate the production of melanocytes (cells that produce melanin) or affect how melanin is distributed in the skin.
 It's important to consult a healthcare professional or dermatologist to determine the cause of any skin changes and discuss appropriate treatment options.

-PCOS and Dark Skin Remedies
+PCOS And Dark Skin Remedies

 Skin tags and hyperpigmentation caused by PCOS are often overlooked, especially if they appear in areas of the body that are mostly covered by clothing.
 However, these patches of darkened skin serve as a warning sign that you need to address the root cause of your PCOS.
 Hyperpigmentation is not a disease, but rather an indication of issues with sugar metabolism, fat storage, or insulin resistance in the body.
-The majority of treatment approaches aim to address these underlying factors through a healthy PCOS diet, exercise, and supplements that naturally correct hormone imbalances.
+Most treatment approaches aim to address these underlying factors through a healthy PCOS diet, exercise, and supplements that naturally correct hormone imbalances.
 Over time, these dark patches of skin typically fade away once your insulin levels and weight are brought under control.

 PCOS and Dark Neck Remedies

-Darkening of the neck, also known as acanthosis nigricans, is a common symptom of PCOS.
+Darkening of the neck, also known as acanthosis nigricans, is a common symptoms of PCOS.
 It occurs due to insulin resistance, which is a hallmark of this condition.
 While it may be frustrating, there are steps you can take to manage this symptom.

 • Getting in Shape

-• Hormones that stabilise the body
+• Hormones that stabilize the body

 • Diabetic management